Skip to content

 9. Didot

-With Didot, we again journey back centuries in the past as it was first developed in late 18th century France.
-Its use of fine hairline elements gives it a style and sophistication that is lacking in some of the more standard fonts, so we’d consider it a good font for a CV for jobs in creative industries.
+Didot dates back centuries; it was first developed in late 18th-century France.
+Its use of fine hairline elements gives it a style and sophistication that some standard fonts lack, so I’d consider it a strong choice for a CV in creative industries.

 Didot font